Giles Corey: Life in Salem

 It is not certain when he arrived in North America, but there is evidence he was living in Salem Town as early as 1640.
 He originally lived in Salem Town but later moved to nearby Salem Village (now Danvers) to work as a farmer.
 There are quite a few entries in the court documents for which he was charged and confessed, mainly petty theft.
 Charges ranged from sleeping on the watch (and once having his weapon stolen from him while doing so), collecting a canoe load of firewood while on watch, and stealing food, tobacco, knives, and several other small items.

-Despite these charges, Corey was a prosperous land-owning farmer in Salem and married three times.
+Despite these charges, Corey became a prosperous land-owning farmer in Salem and married three times.
 He is believed to have married his first wife, Margaret, in England.
 Margaret was the mother of his eldest four children: Martha, Margaret, Deliverance, and Elizabeth.
 His second wife was Mary Bright; they were married on 11 April 1664, when Corey was 53 years old, and had a son named John.

 In 1676, Corey was brought to trial and charged with murder in Essex County, Massachusetts, for beating to death one of his indentured farm workers, Jacob Goodale (also spelled "Goodell" or "Goodall"), son of Robert and Catherine Goodale and brother to Isaac Goodale.
 According to witnesses, Corey had severely beaten Goodale with a stick after he was allegedly caught stealing apples from Corey's brother-in-law.
-Though Corey eventually sent him to receive medical attention ten days later, Goodale died shortly thereafter.
+Ten days later, Giles went to Zachariah Goodale’s house and told him his brother Jacob had fallen.
+Giles said he feared Jacob had broken his arm and asked Zachariah to take his brother to Mrs. Mole’s in town.
+Jacob died a few days later.
+Giles was only fined for contributing to Jacob’s death.
 The local coroner, as well as numerous witnesses and eyewitnesses, testified against Corey, including neighbor John Proctor, who testified that he heard Corey admit he had beaten Goodale.
-Since corporal punishment was permitted against indentured servants, Corey was exempt from the charge of murder and instead was charged with using "unreasonable" force for which he was found guilty and fined.
+Since corporal punishment was permitted against indentured servants, Corey was exempt from the charge of murder and instead was charged with using "unreasonable" force for which he was found guilty and fined.Neighbors suspected Corey may have bribed officials to receive the light sentence.

 Corey's neighbor, John Proctor, also accused Corey of the arson of his home.
 Later, one of Proctor's sons confessed.
 Corey's second wife, Mary Bright, died in 1684.
-Corey later married his third wife, Martha Rich.
+Corey later married his third wife, Martha Rich in 1690.
+Some speculate he married Martha so that he would be accepted into the Salem church given his checkered past.
 Martha was admitted to the church at Salem Village, where Giles had lived.
 At the time of the witch trials, Corey was 80 years old and living with Martha in the southwest corner of Salem Village, in what is now Peabody.